nasa/fprime/docs/Design/data-products.md

       product containers.

 Note that when using data products, you need to develop only the producer components.
-The other components are provided by F'.
+The other components are provided by F Prime.

 ## 3. Producer Components